 Every year, Corso Zundert is being held on the first Sunday of September.
-In 2018 the parade was on Sunday 2 September, on Monday 3 September the floats where displayed on the CLTV-auction terrain in Zundert.
-In 2019 the parade is on Sunday 1 September.
-On Monday 2 september you can visit the exhibition of the floats.
+In 2021 the parade will be on Sunday 5 September.
+On Monday 6 September the floats will be displayed on the CLTV-auction terrain in Zundert.

 WHAT DOES IT COST?

 To enter Corso Zundert you need a ticket.
 You can buy these tickets in the pre-sale or at the cash register.
-The pre-sale for the corso of 2018 starts in May.
-In the pre-sale a ticket costs 9 euros, at the parade you pay 12,50 euros.
+The pre-sale for the corso of starts in May.
 For more information check out the page tickets.

 WHAT TIME DOES THE PARADE START?